 - Eyepieces Included: 25 mm

-Our Verdict: The Omni XLT series offers legit value for refractor scopes.
-The XLT 120 is the pricier model of the series, but it offers the most versatile platform for all kinds of observation.
+My Verdict: I believe the Omni XLT series offers legit value for refractor scopes.
+The XLT 120 is the pricier model of the series, but I feel it offers the most versatile platform for all kinds of observation.
 For a refractor telescope under $600 with a more-than-decent mount and tripod, it’s worth the buy.

 Who is the Celestron Omni XLT 120 Best Suited to?